All Episodes

 I think that's the case.

-They've they found a way to cleverly him for the 2016 election.
+They found a way to cleverly him for the 2016 election.

-Okay, well, let's let's play this out.
+Okay, well, let's play this out.

-I want you to realize look at the power, look at the the uh uh brilliance that we automatically assign to people on the left.
+By the way, I want to, again, if this theory, just the fact that it exists, I want you to realize, look at the power, look at the brilliance that we automatically assign to people on the left.

-So they saw Rubio, they saw threat, they saw a guy who might be able to beat them for the White House.
+They saw a guy who might be able to beat them for the White House.

-So maybe we can co-opt this guy, make him to go along with us on amnesty, and then we'll make him the face of it, and we'll see to it that it gets passed.
+So maybe we can co-opt this guy, make him to go along with us on Amnesty, and then we'll make him the face of it, and we'll see to it that it gets passed.

 You think that's how it happened?

-So for this to happen, you realize for this to happen, Rubio has to be duped, because Rubio has been conned into doing something guaranteed to defeat him for the presidency.
+So for this to happen, you realize for this to happen, Rubio has to be duped because Rubio has been conned into doing something guaranteed to defeat him for the presidency.

-The Republican Party has to be duped, or stupid, or whatever, to go along with it to allow it to happen.
+The Republican Party has to be duped or stupid or whatever to go along with it to allow it to happen.

 So there are powerful forces, you believe, that identified Marco Rubio as a potential threat to liberalism and the Democrat Party, and they had to take him out.